Arsh23/blog/content/article/cvsp/cvsp.md

 ### 2. Parallel code

 When writing parallel code, two major approaches exist: *multiprocessing* and *multithreading*.
 But for the purpose of our demonstration we can assume that these two are mostly the same.
 In a broad sense, **threads** or **processes** are a parts of the main program that can run independent from the main program.
 At any moment there can be multiple threads or processes running along, or *parallel to*, the main program.
-You can imagine threads or processes as small mini programs that branch out from your main program, and your operating system runs them alongside your main program, your music player, Google chrome and other stuff running in background.

 To load our image, lets say we creates a thread for each pixel, and then inside each thread we load and render that pixel.
 It would execute something like this: